machinereading/mobile-kbox/README.md

 * `Android Studio 3.1.4`

 ## External dependencies
-* This module is implemented on the top of RDF4A, which is an Android library for using an RDF triple store for Android.
+* This module is implemented on the top of RDF4A, which is an Android library for implementing an RDF triple store.
 Please go to the github page `https://github.com/dice-group/qamel/tree/master/rdf4a` and install it.

 ## How to use
 1. Open your Android Studio editor and load the Android project `mobile_kbox`.